Sciemon/powerfactorypy/README.md

 # powerfactorypy
-Wrapper around the python API of PowerFactory (power system simulation software by DIgSILENT).
+This module is a wrapper around the Python API of PowerFactory (power system simulation software by DIgSILENT) with improved syntax compared to the native API.
+Please have a look at the [docs](https://sciemon.github.io/powerfactorypy/html/index.html) for further information.